Scott Hess, Ph.D.

 About me

-I teach in both the Departments of English and Environmental Sustainability at Earlham.
-My main fields of expertise are the environmental humanities—which engage various forms of culture, knowledge and history in relation to the more-than-human environment—as well as 18th– and 19th-century British and American literature.
-I teach courses such as American Literature and Ecology, on American environmental writing in relation to a wide range of philosophical and cultural approaches to nature/ ecology; Imagining Climate Change, on how various forms of culture shape the ways people understand and respond to climate change; Race, Ethnicity, and Nature in American Literature, on the impact of race on Native American, White, Black and Latinx environmental traditions; and Posthumanism, on definitions of the “human” in relation to animals, nature, aliens, monsters, technology and artificial intelligence.
-I also teach courses in 18th– and 19th-century British and American literature; Reading and Writing Poetry; and core courses for the English and creative writing majors such as Foundations of Literary Study and Junior Research Seminar.
-I have been elected for a three-year term on the Executive Council for the Association for the Study of Literature and Environment (ASLE), the main scholarly organization in the fields of environmental literature and humanities.
+I teach in both the English and Environmental Sustainability departments at Earlham.
+My main fields of expertise are the environmental humanities—which engages how various forms of meaning, culture, and history impact environmental and social issues—as well as 18th– and 19th-century British and American literature and culture.
+I teach courses such as “Environmental Humanities and Social Justice”; “American Literature and Ecology,” a survey of American environmental writing in relation to a wide range of philosophical and cultural approaches to nature/ ecology; “Imagining Climate Change,” on how various forms of culture shape the ways people understand and respond to climate change; “Race, Ethnicity, and Nature in American Literature”; and “Posthumanism,” on definitions of the “human” in relation to animals, nature, aliens, monsters, technology, and artificial intelligence.
+I also teach courses in 18th– and 19th-century British and American literature; “Reading and Writing Poetry”; and core courses for the English and Creative Writing majors such as “Foundations of Literary Study,” “Junior Research Seminar,” and the “Senior Capstone.”
+I recently completed a three-year term as a member the Executive Council for the Association for the Study of Literature and Environment (ASLE), the main scholarly organization in the fields of environmental literature and humanities.

 Education